goodtrailer/discord-music-bot/README.md

 # Discord Music Bot

 A discord bot used to play songs from YouTube and Spotify in your server.
-Most of the code is sourced from the DiscordJS and Discord Player quick-start guides and documentation located at https://discordjs.guide/#before-you-begin and https://discord-player.js.org/guide/welcome/welcome.

 ## Usage Instructions